Inventing the Abbotts

-Inventing the Abbotts is a 1997 American period coming-of-age film directed by Pat O'Connor and starring Liv Tyler, Joaquin Phoenix, Billy Crudup, Jennifer Connelly, and Joanna Going.
+Inventing the Abbotts is a 1997 American period coming-of-age film directed by Pat O'Connor, and starring Liv Tyler, Joaquin Phoenix, Billy Crudup, Jennifer Connelly and Joanna Going.
 The screenplay by Ken Hixon is based on a short story by Sue Miller.
 The original music score was composed by Michael Kamen.
 The film focuses on two brothers and their relationship with the wealthy Abbott sisters.
+The film was produced by Fox 2000 Pictures and Imagine Entertainment and released by 20th Century Fox on April 4, 1997.